Coverage estimation

 Release Deployment Plan When finished, release the deployment plan.
 Any issues that need to be resolved before release are identified.
 After resolving these issues, the plan becomes available in the Deployment app.

-After completing the Site plan, you can export a Planning Summary document as either a .docx file or a CSV file.;
+After completing the Site plan, you can export a Planning Summary document as either a .docx file or a CSV file.

-This generates an editable .docx file that includes an overview of site planning, details of the connectivity network and a comprehensive view of each planned packet.
+Selecting Site overview document (.docx) generates an editable .docx file that includes an overview of site planning, details of the connectivity network and a comprehensive view of each planned packet.
 It also provides an estimate of the deployment time.

 Releasing the Deployment Plan exports the coverage estimate to the Silvanet Cloud which loads it into the Deployment app as well as the Device overview section of the Sites view.

 For example, a Sensor may have been located outside a connectivity zone, which means it is not connected to the Mesh Network.
+Move the Sensor within a connectivity zone.

 Warning icon